JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-06-Mocking-API-in-Python.md

 ### Insert it into code

 Here comes the magic you came for.
 Use decorator *@mock.patch.object( Class_we_are_interested_in, "and_its_method_name")*.
-It basicly patches the method of class with mock object.
+It basically patches the method of class with mock object.

 In simple steps based on example below:
 1. take ProviderFactory class
 2. mock the specified method
 3. pass changed ProviderFactory class to *setUp* method as a *mock_client_factory*

-Now it is show time for our *MockedClient*.
+Now it is showtime for our *MockedClient*.
 Specify its instance as a returning value of mocked method and voila!
-After that, when in *__init__* method of ConcoleClient, *ProviderFactory.getClientHandler('some client name')* will be triggered, it will return out fantastic mock and use it as API handler later.
+After that, when in *__init__* method of ConcoleClient, *ProviderFactory.getClientHandler('some client's name')* will be triggered, it will return out fantastic mock and use it as API handler later.

 ```python
 from unittest import mock, TestCase